OHDSI/TheBookOfOhdsi/DataQuality.md

 We can ask the question whether our data is fit for the general purpose of observational research. @kahn_harmonized_2016 define such generic DQ as consisting of three components:

 1. **Conformance**: Do data values adhere to do specified standard and formats?
-Three subtypes are identified:
+Three sub-types are identified:
    - **Value**: Are recorded data elements in agreement with the specified formats?
 For example, are all provider medical specialties valid specialties?
    - **Relational**: Is the recorded data in agreement with specified relational constraints?
 For example, does the provider_id in a DRUG_EXPOSURE data have a corresponding record in the PROVIDER table?
    - **Computation**: Do computations on the data yield the intended results?
 For example, is BMI computed from height and weight equal to the verbatim BMI recorded in the data?
 2. **Completeness**: Are data values present?
 For example, do all persons have a known gender?
 3. **Plausibility**: Are data values believable?
-Three subtypes are defined:
+Three sub-types are defined:
     - **Uniqueness**: For example, does each person_id occur only once in the PERSON table?
     - **Atemporal**: Do values, distributions, or densities agree with expected values?
 For example, is the prevalence of diabetes implied by the data in line with the known prevalence?
     - **Temporal**: Are changes in values in line with expectations?
 For example, are immunization sequences in line with recommendations?